json-schema-form/angular-schema-form/docs/index.md

 Angular 1.3 introduces a new directive, *ngModelOptions*, which let's you set a couple of options that change how the directive *ng-model* works.
-Schema Form uses *ng-model* to bind against fields and therefore changing theses options might be usefule for you.
+Schema Form uses *ng-model* to bind against fields and therefore changing theses options might be useful for you.

 One thing you can do is to change the update behavior of *ng-model*, this is how you get form fields that validate on blur instead of directly on change.